AlexJakeGreen/wayfire-kbdd-plugin/README.md

 ## Usage

-For automatic start enable the plugin in Wayfire Config Manager or add the string _wayfire-kbdd-plugin_ to the _core.plugins_ list.
+For automatic start enable the plugin in Wayfire Config Manager or add the word _kbdd_ to the _core.plugins_ list.

 ## Build and install